whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-02-Bare-Bliss-Box-Subscription-June-2015-Review.md

 <DL>
 <DT><a href="http://www.bohemianjewellerytats.com" target="_blank">Bohemian Jewellery Tattoos</a></DT>
 <DD>1 sheet, $6.50</DD>
 <p>I hope the trend of temporary tattoos in subscription boxes is not coming back because I have a bunch already from the past and I haven't even used them yet.
-I'm quite disappointed that they included this item when the it's supposed to be a natural and organic box, not sure how this fits in.</p>
+I'm quite disappointed that they included this item when it's supposed to be a natural and organic box, not sure how this fits in.</p>
 </DL>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> To be honest, I'm quite disappointed in this box, I think its the least favorite one I've received from them and I'm glad that my 6-month subscription has ended.
 I don't think the value is there for me and lately neither have the products.
-Although I like the theme of their subscription, natural and organic products, I think they need to step up their game in the variety and value area in order to get me to subscribe again.</p>
+Although I like the theme of their subscription - natural and organic products - I think they need to step up their game in the variety and value area in order to get me to subscribe again.</p>